-The structural design of gravity and lateral force-resisting systems, members (including footboards and seatboards), and connections shall be in accordance with ICC 300 Section 303, the CBC, and this section.
-As applicable to the design and adopted by the CBC, elements and connections shall be designed in accordance with material specifications and standards published by the American Institute of Steel Construction (AISC), the American Iron and Steel Institute (AISI), the Aluminum Association (AA), and the American Concrete Institute (ACI).
+The structural design of gravity and lateral force-resisting systems, members (including footboards and seatboards), and connections shall be in accordance with ICC 300 Section 303, the CBC, ASCE 7, and this section.
+In accordance with their adoption by the CBC, elements and connections shall be designed in accordance with material specifications and standards published by the American Institute of Steel Construction (AISC), the American Iron and Steel Institute (AISI), the Aluminum Association (AA), and the American Concrete Institute (ACI) as applicable.
 See also Section 4 below for component-specific structural design provisions.